risk-first/website/menagerie/Communication-Risk.md

 We move from top-left ("I want to send a message to someone") to bottom left, clockwise, where we hope the message has been understood and believed.

-One of the chief concerns in Shannon's paper is the step between **Transmission** and **Reception**:  he creates a theory of information, the upper-bounds of information that can be communicated over a channel and ways in which **Communication Risk** between these processes can be mitigated by clever Encoding and Decoding steps.
+One of the chief concerns in Shannon's paper is the step between **Transmission** and **Reception**:  he creates a theory of information (measured in **bits**, the upper-bounds of information that can be communicated over a channel and ways in which **Communication Risk** between these processes can be mitigated by clever Encoding and Decoding steps.

 But it's not just transmission.  **Communication Risk** exists at each of these steps.
 Let's imagine a short exchange where**T** is trying to send a message to **R**:
 -**T** might be **motivated** to send a message to tell **R** something, only to find out that _they already knew it_, or it wasn't useful information for them.